-To ensure Welsh Education has the necessary tools to meet this target, Swim Wales, in consultation with our partners, have created a new School Swimming Plan for Wales to provide a teaching framework for teachers and schools – Nofio Ysgol.
+To ensure Welsh Education has the necessary tools to meet this target, Swim Wales, in consultation with our partners, developed a School Swimming Plan for Wales to provide a teaching framework for teachers and schools – Nofio Ysgol.

 Wales is surrounded by water, and many children and adults enjoy the sea, lakes, rivers and swimming pools across the country.
 However, there are many who are unable to enjoy the water safely.
 Unfortunately around 400 people every year in the UK lose their lives, many due to a lack of basic water survival skills.
 Most children in Wales rely on school swimming as their only chance of learning basic water safety and swimming skills.
 As a nation, it is our responsibility to teach these skills.